bplmaps/lmec-main-site/content/event/organizing-climate-justice-roundtable.md

 **Na'tisha Mills** is a Program Manager at [Embrace Boston](https://www.embraceboston.org/), and is engaged with Embrace Boston's work to foster community conversation around reparations to atone for the historical and ongoing disenfranchisement of Black people in Boston.

 **Alexandra Bruns-Smith** is a graduate student worker at Northeastern University Law School who is involved with organizing her workplace with United Auto Workers.
-She is also a co-chair of Boston DSA's labor branch and has been involved in numerous worker organizing efforts.
+She is also on the national Democratic Socialists of America (DSA) Labor Steering Committee and has been involved in numerous worker organizing efforts in New England and nationally.

 ### Related